cslosiu/cslosiu.github.io/ios/rss.md

 ## Introduction

 RSS Translated helps you follow the sites and publications you care about through standard RSS and Atom feeds.
-Add a website or feed URL, organize subscriptions in folders, skim unread articles, and open any story in a clean reader.
-When an article is in another language, translate it with Apple’s on-device Translation — then switch back to the original whenever you like.
+Add a website or feed URL, organize subscriptions in folders, and skim unread stories in a clean three-pane layout (sidebar, article list, and reader).

+What makes it different is how it handles language and length **on your device**:

+- **Translate** full articles with Apple Translation (using language packs already installed on the device).
+- **Summarize** long posts into a short on-device summary (Apple Intelligence when available; otherwise Natural Language analysis), shown as a banner in the reader and optionally in a summary sheet.
+- **Auto summary** in the article list — new items can be summarized and translated in the background so you can skim in your language without opening every story.
+- **Topic digests** — the app periodically folds related articles into longer essays stored locally, with optional translation.

-Everything is local-first: subscriptions, reading state, and favorites are stored on your iPhone or iPad.
-The app only uses the network to fetch feeds (and related images) and to run system translation when you ask for it.
+Everything is local-first: subscriptions, reading state, favorites, summary caches, and digests live on your iPhone or iPad.
+The network is used to fetch feeds and images, and for on-device translation when a language pair is already available.
 Both HTTP and HTTPS feed URLs are supported.

 ### What you can do

 - Add feeds from a site or feed URL (with automatic detection), optionally into a folder
 - Share a webpage from Safari or other apps to open **Add Feed** with the site host filled in
-- Browse **All Articles**, **Favorites**, a folder, or a single subscription
+- Browse **All Articles**, **Favorites**, a folder, or a single subscription; open **Topics** for digests
-- Search the feed list by name or feed URL; search the article list by title and content
+- Search feeds by name or URL; search articles by title and content
-- Filter a list to unread or favourites; mark items read (including mark all in the current list)
+- Filter a list to unread or favourites; mark all items in the current list as read
-- Read articles with share, open in browser, favorite, translate, adjustable fonts, and next article
+- Choose list style: **Auto summary** (default), **Preview**, or **Title only**
+- Auto-summarize and translate new articles in the list (optional; cached on device by language)
+- Summarize in the reader (banner + sheet); translate summaries and full articles
+- Customize reader fonts — title, body, and the summary banner follow the same family (banner at a relative size)
-- Tap article images to view them full screen (zoom, share, or save)
+- Tap article images for a full-screen viewer (zoom and share)
+- Run topic digests on an interval or on demand; read stored essays (translated when available)
 - Import OPML from Files or a web URL; export OPML
-- View feed info, move feeds between folders, and see refresh errors when a feed fails
+- View feed info, move feeds between folders, and inspect refresh errors
 - On first launch with no subscriptions, load curated **Sample Feeds** automatically

 ---